Diamond Energy GridCredits100

 ^Clicking on this button confirms you have read, understand and accept our GridCredits100 Terms and requirements.

 Existing customer and want to get on to GridCredits100?
 Just let us know.

 How does GridCredits100 work?

 Want to find out more?
 You can read Canstar Blue review of GridCredits100.
-You can also read about Nick Pfitzner (in NSW) and Greg Barber (in Vic) who switched to Diamond Energy and are receiving GridCredits100 with their new batteries.
+You can also read about the experience of customers in Qld, NSW and Vic that switched to Diamond Energy and are receiving GridCredits100 with their battery solar systems.

 Will I need to upgrade my meter?

 About to install a solar system and battery storage but not sure whether or not your meter is compatible with GridCredits100?